mrblueblue/chrome-simple-highlight/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  > Annotate allows you to attach annotations to text on the web.

 ## Problem ##
   > Describe the problem your product solves.

+  > Web annotation is currently siloed.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  > The annotations you make for a specific site remains on the site.

 ## Quote from You ##
   > A quote from a spokesperson in your company.